 When you're running a business, such as renting a property out, you have a duty of care to your tenants.
 So if your tenant trips on uneven tiles, and then injures themselves, you need the right type of public liability insurance to cover you if they make a claim against you.

-Find out more about public liability for landlords.
+Find out more about why landlords need public liability cover.

-Home insurance covers you and your family if you couldn’t stay in the property due to an insured event, like a flood.
-It only covers the owner/occupier.
-You’d need Landlord insurance to cover your tenants in this situation.
+Home insurance covers you and your family if you couldn't stay in the property due to an insured event, like a flood.
+But it only covers the owner/occupier, so you'd need insurance to cover your tenants in this situation.

 Loss of rent: